hwgwalker/document-viewer-task/README.md

 ### Filtering

 To filter items in the table, I would likely include a text input inside the `FileExplorer` component (outside of the table).
-Then I'd add state to manage the current filter and a function used to process filtering in a similar way to how the sorting is managed.
+Then I'd add state to manage the current filter and a function to process filtering in a similar way to how the sorting is managed.

 The sorting function would then need to use the data returned from filtering.